-As the holidays inch closer (see how the French celebrate Christmas,) it’s time for last minute gifts to take form.
-The French, naturally, aren’t much about socks and mugs for Christmas, instead opting for their rich history to guide their shopping list.
-Their favorite holiday shops are usually quirky niches with “Made in France” options that highlight the country’s unique savoir faire.
+As the holidays inch closer, it’s time for last minute gifts to take form.
+The French, naturally, aren’t much about socks and mugs for Christmas, instead opting for their rich history to guide their shopping list for the holidays or any special occasion.
+Their favorite gift shops in Paris are usually quirky niches with “Made in France” options that highlight the country’s unique savoir faire.
+(Instead of miniature Eiffel Tower keychains, “Paris je t’aime” t-shirts, and amusement park-like photo albums.)

 When I moved to Paris, where many of the restaurants (like the Polidor, one of Hemingway’s haunts) are older than the US itself, I was awe-struck by how the old and the new are woven together so seamlessly.
 For example, in the courtyard of the seventeenth century Palais Royal you’ll find the famous Colonnes de Buren modern sculpture installation, symmetrical rows of striped columns rising to different heights that is a selfie hot spot.
 With that in mind, I’ve selected some of my favorite go-to gift sources, an eclectic combination of contemporary and collectable, all of which reflect the extraordinary craftsmanship for which the French truly set the benchmark.